VERIFY BEFORE RELYING

 Study until 2 a.m.
 Sleep and protect decision-making

-Search forums for "what was on the test" Use official outline and Florida-specific practice
+Search forums for "what was on the test" Use the official outline and Florida-specific practice

 No copied exam questions.
 No rumor chasing.
 No pretending someone else's test form predicts yours.

-Pearson VUE and DBPR do not publish the actual exam questions.
+Pearson VUE and DBPR do not publish secure exam forms for candidates to memorize.
 Your best last-minute preparation is application-level practice aligned to the official outline.

 Use this if your exam is two days away.